How to Sleep With Lower Back Pain: The Best Positions to Try

 Chronic Lower Back Pain

-Chronic lumbar pain persists for more than 12 weeks due to changes in the nervous system, even after the tissue heals.
+Chronic lumbar pain persists for more than 12 weeks due to sensitized or altered pain pathways, even after the tissue heals.

 Initially, the pain stems from nerves at the injury site becoming more reactive, known as peripheral sensitization.
-Over time, your spinal cord and brain may amplify the pain signals, known as central sensitization.
+Over time, the spinal cord and brain may amplify the pain signals, a process known as central sensitization.

-The pain may result from an untreated injury, or conditions like fibromyalgia, osteoarthritis, spinal stenosis or degenerative disc disease.
+Chronic pain can also result from an untreated injury, or conditions like fibromyalgia, osteoarthritis, spinal stenosis or degenerative disc disease.
 Symptoms include a dull or burning ache, fatigue, sleep disruption, stiffness and reduced mobility.

-Stress management, targeted mobility programs and improving sleep quality help calm nerve activity.
+Stress management, targeted mobility programs and improving sleep quality help reduce pain.
 Your doctor might also prescribe NSAIDs, medical procedures or manual therapy.

-Quality sleep is essential for treating lumbar pain.
-Poor sleep heightens pain sensitivity, so finding a sleep position that eases pain is necessary.
+Quality sleep is helpful as an adjunctive treatment for treating lumbar pain.
+Poor sleep heightens pain sensitivity, so finding a sleep position that eases pain is key.

 The Best Sleeping Positions for Lower Back Pain